junhyeok101/Yai_nlp_toyproject/README.md

-KoBERT-Based Text Classification
+# KoBERT-Based Text Classification
+##YAI Toy Project
 This project trains a Korean text classification model using KoBERT.
 Given an input sentence, the model predicts one of several predefined categories.
 Training data is provided as a CSV file containing sentences and their labels.

+---

-Overview
+## Overview

-Model: KoBERT (Korean BERT variant)
+- Model: KoBERT (Korean BERT variant)

-Task: Sentence classification
+- Task: Sentence classification

-Input Format: CSV (sentence, label)
+- Input Format: CSV (sentence, label)

-Output: Fine-tuned KoBERT model capable of predicting categories for new sentences
+- Output: Fine-tuned KoBERT model capable of predicting categories for new sentences

+---

-Training Pipeline
+## Training Pipeline

-1. Tokenization
+### 1. Tokenization

 Each sentence is tokenized into subword units using the BERT tokenizer.

 Example sentence:
 "숙소가 깨끗하고 서비스가 좋았습니다."

 Tokenized output:
 ["[CLS]", "숙소", "가", "깨끗", "##하", "고", "서", "##비", "##스", "가", "좋", "##았", "##습", "##니다", ".", "[SEP]"]

 Generated features:

-input_ids
+- input_ids

-attention_mask
+- attention_mask

-token_type_ids
+- token_type_ids

+---

-2. Transformer Encoder (KoBERT)
+### 2. Transformer Encoder (KoBERT)

 The tokenized sequence is processed by the KoBERT encoder.
 Through self-attention and feed-forward layers, each token becomes a contextualized embedding.
 For classification, the model uses the [CLS] token vector or a pooled output.

+---

-3. Classification Head
+### 3. Classification Head

 A linear classifier is added on top of the KoBERT output.

 Structure:
 Linear (hidden_size → num_categories)

 The output consists of logits representing the score for each category.

+---

-4. Training Procedure
+### 4. Training Procedure

-Forward pass
+1. Forward pass
    Sentence → KoBERT → [CLS] vector → Classifier → Logits

-Loss calculation
+2. Loss calculation
    Cross-Entropy Loss comparing logits and CSV labels

-Backpropagation and optimization
+3. Backpropagation and optimization
    Updates both the KoBERT encoder and the classification layer

-Epoch iteration
+4. Epoch iteration
    Repeats over the full dataset to improve performance

+---

+## Summary

+- Tokenizes Korean input sentences
+- Extracts semantic features using KoBERT
+- Predicts categories through a linear classification layer
+- Trains using supervised learning with cross-entropy loss
+- Produces a fine-tuned model ready for inference on new sentences